 Do note that the D1 uses USB Type A (into your PC) to USB Type B (into the D1).

 The E10K can be used as a Gaming DAC, but the results are disappointing and I wouldn’t purchase it for that purpose.
-It doesn’t output enough volume, and I presume it’s because it needs bus power.
-The PS4 will provide some, but it’s not nearly loud enough.
-My guess is that not enough power is being distributed to the E10K but I’m not 100% sure why.
+It doesn’t output enough volume, and I presume it’s because it needs more power.
+The PS4 will provide some, but it’s not nearly loud enough and I’m unsure why.
+If you have any ideas, let me know down below!!

 The E10K uses USB Type A (into your PC) to USB Micro B (Into the E10K).